 There are several methods to calculate the amount of pneumothorax using radiological findings.
 We use Light index in our clinics for this calculation.
 In the Light index, the pneumothorax size is a function of the average diameter at the midpoint of the cranial half of the hemithorax (y) and the average diameter at the midpoint of the cranial half of the lung (x).
 Thus, the Light index is calculated as Light % = 100 – 100 x (x/y)3 [8].

-Treatment of IPx is similar to any other type of pneumothorax, and it is dependent on the severity of the condition.
+Treatment of IPx is similar to any other type of pneumothorax and is dependent on severity.
 Simple observation with oxygen insufflation can be curative in cases of mild pneumothoraces (<20%) as long as the patient is stable.
 Fine needle aspiration can also be considered as a treatment.
 Chest tube thoracostomy is the treatment of choice in large volume pneumothoraces and unstable cases [7].

-As a conclusion it should always be kept in mind that peri-thoracic invasive procedures may cause IPx.
-In case of clinical suspicion for IPx thoracic surgery clinics should be consulted without delay and thus, potential morbidity and mortality attributable to pneumothorax can be prevented.
+In conclusion, it should always be kept in mind that perithoracic invasive procedures may cause IPx.
+If IPx is suspected, thoracic surgery clinics should be consulted immediately, thereby preventing potential morbidity and mortality attributable to pneumothorax.

 Figure Legend

 Figure 1.
-Right sided pneumothorax on PA chest x ray.
+Right-sided pneumothorax on PA chest x-ray.

 Figure 2.
-Right lung expansion defect seen on PA chest x ray at fourth post-procedure day.
+Right lung expansion defect seen on PA chest x-ray at fourth post-procedure day.